Award-winning chef, Alex Stratta, shares his recipes for the most crowd-pleasing appetizers for your Big Game Sunday celebration.

 When the chicken is cooked, toss each piece in a bowl with a half cup of the apricot hot sauce, coat thoroughly and cut in half.
 Toast the buns with clarified butter.
 Build the sliders with the slaw, chicken, pickles and bun.

-Whether the Super Bowl turns out how you like, there is no arguing that these elevated apps will be the winners of the day.
+Whether the Big Game turns out how you like, there is no arguing that these elevated apps will be the winners of the day.
 Bon appétit!